SeanKilleen/netcore-cli-docker-demo/README.md

 A quick demo to show how to build a console app that runs in a docker container.

+## NOTE: This content isn't finished yet.

+Wanted to push it up before I forgot about it, though.

 ## Pre-requisites

 * Docker